-Author has written 11 stories for Doctor Who, Harry Potter, Percy Jackson and the Olympians, StarTrek: The Next Generation, W.I.T.C.H., Stargate: SG-1, and Herbie series.
+Author has written 13 stories for Doctor Who, Harry Potter, Percy Jackson and the Olympians, StarTrek: The Next Generation, W.I.T.C.H., Stargate: SG-1, Star Wars: The Clone Wars, Herbie series, and StarTrek: Other.

 Hello, I am T. R. Myers.
 Author of Avalon's Eclipse

-My favorite books are Dune, the Lord of the Rings, The Chronicles of Narnia, the Harry Potter books, The Vampire Chronicles, The Doomsday Book.
+My favorite books are Dune, the Lord of the Rings, The Chronicles of Narnia, the Harry Potter books, The Vampire Chronicles, The Doomsday Book, The Song of the Lioness (or the Alanna series), Laurence Yep's "City" Trilogy.

 I have been a religious X-Men collector since the late 80s, but I also like the Avengers, Captain America, Batman, Spiderman and so on.